 EDC 203.
 Seminar in Community Counseling: Advanced Multicultural Counseling.
 Advanced principles and practices of effective cross-cultural counseling including applicable theories, research, needs assessments, effective implementation and evaluation of models including situational, developmental, and community crisis intervention, and empowerment strategies for practitioners.
 Additional client characteristics to be explored include the factors of ethnicity, nationality, age, gender, sexual orientation, education, cultural family values, and religious/spiritual values of the individual, family and community.
 Includes a fieldwork component.
-Prerequisite: EDC 210, EDC 216, EDC 280; classified student in the Counselor Education Program or Community Counseling Coordinator approval.
+Prerequisite: EDC 210, EDC 216, EDC 280.
 3 units.

 EDC 204.
 Advanced Seminar in Community Counseling: Methods and Strategies for Chemical Dependency.
 Advanced principles and practices of effective alcohol and drug counseling including applicable theories, research, goals, skills, and techniques for use with individuals, families, groups and communities.
 Examines and explores to what degree the use of alcohol and drugs correlates with community and domestic violence.
 Discussion of needs assessment, design, implementation and evaluation of counseling interventions, programs and systems.
 Includes a fieldwork component.
-Prerequisite: EDC 216, EDC 233, EDC 280; classified student in the Counselor Education Program or Community Counseling Coordinator approval.
+Prerequisite: EDC 216, EDC 233, EDC 280.
 3 units.

 EDC 210.
 Multicultural/Ethnic Counseling.
 Exploration of ethnic and cultural differences to develop or expand awareness, techniques, skills, theories, concepts, and to acquire information necessary to counsel effectively with clients of various ethnic/cultural groups.
 Students examine their own attitudes, behaviors, perceptions, and biases, and are encouraged to develop their own multicultural approach to teaching, counseling or administration.
 Lecture/discussion three hours.
-Prerequisite: EDC 171A, EDC 171B, EDC 171C, EDC 171D, EDC 171E; classified student in the Counselor Education Program.
+Prerequisite: EDC 170 and EDC 171.
 3 units.

 EDC 212.
 Gender Roles and Sexuality in Counseling.
 Impact of gender roles and sexism on the individual and society; human sexual behavior and disorders; attitudes, sources, and methods needed by counselors to assist in facilitating change.
 Lecture three hours.
-Prerequisite: Classified student in the Counselor Education Program.
 3 units.

 EDC 214.
 Dynamics of Human Development.
 Overview of theories and research pertaining to the dynamics of human development, including cultural, biological, social, and psychological factors.
 Particular emphasis will be placed on the relationship of these factors to the field of counseling.
 Lecture three hours.
-Prerequisite: Classified student in the Counselor Education Program.
 3 units.

 EDC 216.
 Counseling Theory.
 Examination of four counseling philosophies, with emphasis on knowledge and practice.
 Requires the refinement of one's own counseling orientation.
 Note: Recommended to be taken within the first 6 units of the Counselor Education Program.
+Prerequisite: EDC 170 and EDC 171.
 Corequisite: EDC 280.
 Lecture two hours.
 2 units.

 EDC 218.
 Appraisal in Counseling.
 Intended to acquaint the prospective counselor with an array of assessment instruments and appraisal techniques.
 Includes practical experience with tests as well as foundations of test development.
 Lecture three hours.
-Prerequisite: Classified student in the Counselor Education Program.
+Prerequisite: Classified graduate student in the College of Education.
 3 units.

 EDC 219.
 Group Processes in Counseling.
 Group process theory and procedures, including group counseling and guidance.
 Participation in a group experience is required.
 Lecture, discussion three hours.
 Note: May be repeated for credit.
-Prerequisite: Classified student in the Counselor Education Program.
-EDC 216, EDC 280.
+Prerequisite: Classified graduate student in the College of Education EDC 216, EDC 280.
 Graded Credit/No Credit.
 3 units.

 EDC 220.
-The Spiritual Dimension in Counseling and
+The Spiritual Dimension in Counseling and Psychotherapy.

-Psychotherapy.
 Investigation into concerns and issues, modes, and methodologies surrounding exploration of the spiritual dimension in the counseling/psychotherapy relationship.
 Experiential activities are included.
 Prerequisite: EDC 216, EDC 280, or equivalent; or instructor permission.
 3 units.